JaqlynBernardo/PA4-Data-Wrangling-and-Data-Visualization/README.md

 import pandas as pd
 import matplotlib.pyplot as plt
 ```
 Before writing the code, the Pandas Library and Matplotlib were imported.
-Pandas grants access to the dataframe object and its associated operations and functions, while Matplotlib grants access to types of data visualizations.
+Pandas grants access to the dataframe object and its associated operations and functions, while Matplotlib grants access to different types of data visualizations.

 ### Reference Dataframe
 ECE Board Exam 2 dataset